social-protocols/quality-news/README.md

 ## About

-[Quality News](https://news.social-protocols.org) implements a new ranking formula for Hacker News, designed to give stories the attention they deserve.
+[Quality News](https://news.social-protocols.org) is a [Hacker News](https://news.ycombinator.com) client that shows a new metric for stories called **upvoteRate**, which reflects the intent of the community.

+**upvoteRate** is a measure of how much more or less likely users are to upvote a story than the average story.
+This makes the measure stable and comparable, regardless of of whether a story got caught in a feedback loop, was submitted at a different time or had a different number of users look at.

-The formula uses minute-by-minute rank and upvote data collected from Hacker News to adjust score based on the ranks and times at which upvotes occurred.
+The **upvoteRate** calculation uses live minute-by-minute rank and upvote data collected from Hacker News.

+It provides the following benefits compared to the raw upvote count:
+- It's comparable, regardless of whether a story got caught in the feedback loop
+- It's comparable across the time/day of week a story was submitted
+- It's comparable across community sizes
+- It reflects the intent of the community

+With this project, we provide a frontpage, which looks and behaves very similar to the original Hacker News frontpage, but shows a few more metrics to better estimate voting behavior of the community.
+For now, the ranking is identical to Hacker News.

+It's a fast, lightweight, server-side rendered page written in [go](https://go.dev) and hosted on [fly.io](https://fly.io).

 ## Motivation